luije87/documentation/application_jobs.rst

 Jobs
 ====

 Handshake has a full featured job creation, posting, sharing and applicant management interface.
 With Handshake's unique :ref:`employer model <application_employers>`, jobs have many job postings which allow jobs to easily be posted to multiple schools.
 Each job posting has an approval status.
 Jobs can have only one unexpired posting per school.
+Jobs can be restricted to a subset of students using :ref:`student permissions <application_student_permissions>`.

 Posting a Job
 -------------